phreakyphoenix/WhatsAppBulkMessenger/README.md

 You may consider using `virtualenv <http://pypi.python.org/pypi/virtualenv>` to create isolated Python environments.

-1. cd to the directory where requirements.txt is located.
+1. `Git clone` this proect.
-2. activate your virtualenv.
+2. activate your virtual environment if you made one using `source actvate <venv dir>/activate`
 3. run: pip install -r requirements.txt in your shell